-This page provides the links to external pages with detailed information on libraries and coding rules for each programming language.
+Write code for your apps and services using the provided internationalization (i18n) libraries.
+This page provides the links to external pages with detailed information on libraries and coding rules.

 Locale identification in webOS OSE